zaneprall/ExfilQR/README.md

 # ExfilQR
 A tool to turn text into a QR video feed for very fast data exfiltration using a camera.
+Adjustable FPS, Data chunking and multithreading are fully functional.
 For example, this is what the ExfilQR.py file would look like.

 ![](https://github.com/zaneprall/ExfilQR/blob/main/qrsource.gif?raw=true)